simonjwatson/Bali-MEI-demonstration/README.md

 ### Phylogenetically placing the Balinese H3N2 PB2 sequences

-1. Download all files by clicking on the "Download ZIP" button at the top right
+1. Download all files by clicking on the `Download ZIP` button at the top right

   The Balinese sequences can be found in the `Bali-sequences` folder as `Bali-MEI.H3N2.PB2.fas`